kenslin7/CML-Homelab/README.md

 **Remote management issue:**

 I had trouble connecting to SW1 and SW2 remotely via their management SVI addresses.
-Since both were advertised into OSPF, R1 had an equal-cost path to the `192.168.99.0/24` network and was load-balancing traffic between the links to SW1 and SW2 — sending traffic to the wrong switch.
+Since both were advertised into OSPF, R1 had an equal-cost path to the `192.168.99.0/24` network and was load-balancing traffic between the links to SW1 and SW2.
+Resulting in traffic being sent to the wrong switch.
 I fixed this by replacing the OSPF routes with static `/32` routes on R1 pointing to the correct interface for each switch.

 ![Static /32 route fix](images/image16.png)